 Lack of detail whenever it can be avoided (Commit as late as possible)

 Imagine you're preparing for an expedition to a high mountain that hasn't been explored before.
-You would definitely know something about it, but you’d be lacking the details.
-You are going to have a rough estimate of the duration of the expedition so that you prepare enough food and water.
+You will have a rough estimate of the duration of the expedition to prepare enough food and water.
 However, you won't know if there's a place suitable for camping and where that place might be at all.

-Many projects in the knowledge work realm sound quite similar.
+Many projects in the knowledge work realm are quite similar to the described expedition.
 You know a lot about the project in advance but not enough to commit to every single piece of it.
-Yet, many managers insist on having a very strict and detailed plan for every single project deliverable.
-It’s interesting that in real life we are offloading the commitment to the last responsible moment, but we fail to do so in our project plan.
+Yet, many managers insist on having a strict, detailed plan for every single project deliverable.
+Interestingly, we are offloading the commitment to the last responsible moment in real life, but we fail to do so in our project plan.

 Frequent deliveries & fast feedback loops (small batch size)

 Projects are big batches of work by definition.
 However, there is no obligation to deliver them all at once.
-In fact, most customers would want to have an early preview of the results, just to make sure that the project does not deviate too much from the result they expect.
+Most customers would want to have an early preview of the results to ensure that the project does not deviate too much from what they expect.

-Suppose the project team misunderstood the requirements and set off to work on something completely different from what you, as a customer, envisioned.
+Suppose the project team misunderstood the requirements and set off to work on something completely different from what you envisioned as a customer.
 Would you rather give them feedback early on or wait until the project deadline?
 It is more than natural to give feedback early in the cycle and prevent wasting precious time and resources.